AdobeDocs/genstudio-for-performance-marketing.zh-Hant/help/user-guide/connectors/connect-channel.md

 ---

-# 連線付費媒體帳戶
+# Connect paid media accounts

-_[!DNL Data connectors]_可讓GenStudio for Performance Marketing與您的付費媒體網路帳戶緊密整合。 透過連線到協力廠商管道帳戶，您可以交換關鍵資料，例如[[!DNL Insights]](/help/user-guide/insights/overview.md)中的行銷活動績效量度，並且可以透過[[!DNL Activate]](/help/user-guide/activation/overview.md)傳遞新的廣告位置。 此整合可讓GenStudio for Performance Marketing管理您的媒體和廣告，同時從您的作用中行銷活動接收有價值的深入分析，包括曝光數、點按數和轉換。
+_[!DNL Data connectors]_enable seamless integration between GenStudio for Performance Marketing and your paid media network accounts.
+By connecting to third-party channel accounts, you can exchange critical data, such as campaign performance metrics in [[!DNL Insights]](/help/user-guide/insights/overview.md), and you can deliver fresh ad placements with [[!DNL Activate]](/help/user-guide/activation/overview.md).
+This integration allows GenStudio for Performance Marketing to manage your media and ads while receiving valuable insights, including impressions, clicks, and conversions, from your active campaigns.

 **若要連線到付費媒體帳戶**：